bnnyng/garden/content/(Theorem) Intermediate value.md

 so the minimum cannot be attained on either $a, b$.
 Then $x \in (a,b)$ with $f’(x) = c$, as desired. $\ \square$

 #wip Why minimum?

+---
+# Notes

+- Special case of no-retract theorem from algebraic topology.